teodickson/FairPricePromotionProducts/README.md

 # FairPricePromotionProducts
-This is my very first program
+This is to scrape all the promotion products from SG Fairprice